eeriemyxi/lismi/README.md

 1. You can reset a test using C-e key combination.
 1. You can skip a test using the Esc key.
 1. You can do `-p -W file.txt` or `-pW file.txt` to select a text file from the `words/` folder of this project.
-E.g., you can do `-qW ten-thousand.txt` to select the 10K word file from [here](src/lismi/words/ten-thousand.txt).
+E.g., you can do `-pW ten-thousand.txt` to select the 10K word file from [here](src/lismi/words/ten-thousand.txt).
 Your current working directory (CWD) does not matter.
 1. When the report card is shown, you can use backspace or C-W or C-backspace to go back